 In the context of a landing page MVP, conversion rate here approximates what percent of this particular niche, keyword, or traffic source are interested in the product.
 It approximates unmet demand among members of that niche.

 If the conversion rate obtained exceeds your predetermined signpost value, the landing page MVP confirms that this particular audience is interested in the product.
 Assuming you chose a large enough niche, the idea is worth pursuing further.
 If not, this audience is not interested in the product idea.
-At that point, you will need to pivot on your audience or dig deeper in your audience’s actual needs.
+At that point, you will need to pivot on your audience or dig deeper into your audience’s actual needs.

 Not specifying success criteria up-front: A very common anti-pattern is that founders attempt to run a landing page experiment without committing to a clear cutoff value up-front.
 If they get results they don’t expect, they question their process.